7 Tips to avoid burnout whilst working from home

 Having said, it’s important to remember to first look back on 2020 to review your spending habits.
 This will show you what has worked, what needs to be changed and will help give you a game plan for the new year.

-Here are our tips on setting your financial intentions for 2021…
+Here are our top tips for setting and achieving your financial goals in 2021:

 It’s important before setting new financial goals to first recall our spending habits of 2020.
 What category did I spend most on?
 How much are my fixed costs?
 Could I have cut down on any areas?
 These are just some questions you could reflect on when reviewing your spending habits.
 Knowing how and where you spend your money will tell you which habits need to be changed.
 Maybe you’ve spent too much on monthly subscriptions and didn’t even notice - remember to always track and review your spending so that you’re not spending blindly.